waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 Store enabled, but no store nodes configured.
-Choosing one at random from discovered peers Connecting to storenode: 16Uiu2HAkvWiyFsgRhuJEb9JfjYxEkoHLgnUQmr1N5mKWnYjxYRVm rln-relay preparation is in progress ... your membership index is: 65 your rln identity key is: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx your rln identity commitment key is: d4961a7681521730bc7f9ade185c632b94b70624b2e87e21a97c07b83353f306
+Choosing one at random from discovered peers Connecting to storenode: 16Uiu2HAkvWiyFsgRhuJEb9JfjYxEkoHLgnUQmr1N5mKWnYjxYRVm rln-relay preparation is in progress ... your membership index is: xx your rln identity key is: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx your rln identity commitment key is: d4961a7681521730bc7f9ade185c632b94b70624b2e87e21a97c07b83353f306
 >> <Jul 26, 13:05> Alice: message1